Helping Clients Avoid Costly Medicare Mistakes

 Medigap supplemental plans

-Beneficiaries of Original Medicare have the option to sign up for Medigap, a supplemental insurance provided by private companies.
+Beneficiaries of Original Medicare have the option to sign up for Medigap plans, a supplemental insurance provided by private companies.
 Medigap can be combined with Parts A, B, and D to fill gaps in Medicare coverage.
 However, it cannot be used alongside Medicare Part C (Medicare Advantage), as both are private insurance plans, and their coverage would overlap.

 What influences Medicare decisions?